cakephp/docs/en/models/retrieving-your-data.rst

 Sub-queries
 -----------

-For the example, imagine we have a "users" table with "id", "name" and "status".
+For this example, imagine we have a "users" table with "id", "name" and "status".
 The status can be "A", "B" or "C".
-And we want to get all the users that have status different than "B" using sub-query.
+And we want to get all the users that have status other than "B" using sub-query.

 In order to achieve that we are going to get the model data source and ask it to build the query as if we were calling a find method,